redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/getLaunchCommand

  The `server/getLaunchCommand` request is sent by the client to the server to get the command which can be used to launch the server.
 This entry point is most often used if an editor or IDE wishes to start the server by itself, but does not know the servertype-specific command that must be launched.
 The parameter will include a mode the server should run in (run, debug, etc), as well as any custom attributes that may have an effect on the generation of the launch command.
+This request may return null if the parameter is invalid.

 This endpoint takes the following json schemas as parameters: